catrinlam/Stitchin/README.md

 - Registered users can:
   - Upload their patterns
   - Comment on other users' patterns
-  - Add patterns to their own library
+  - Add patterns to their own favourite
 - Unregistered users can:
   - View the site
   - Browse through the available patterns